Baptism and the Early Church

 By COGwriter

-There currently are major differences between the Roman Catholic Church or the Living Church of God (LCG) in this area.
+There currently are major differences between the Greco-Roman Catholic Churches and the Continuing Church of God (CCOG) in this area.
 Which is the church that is most faithful to the teachings of the early church?

-This article will attempt to answer those questions from early literature, Catholic-approved sources, and the Bible.
+This article will attempt to answer those questions from the Bible, early literature, Greco-Roman Catholic-approved sources, and Church of God writings.
+A related sermon video is titled Baptism: What is it and how should it be done?

 What Was the Original Practice?